Skip to main content

 Pulse vs Notion AI

-Notion AI is the AI layer inside Notion.
-Pulse is a memory layer across every tool a software team uses.
+Notion AI is Notion's assistant, strongest inside Notion.
+Pulse is a memory layer across every tool a team uses.

 When Notion AI is the right call